Roadblock: End of the Line: Preliminary matches

-The actual pay-per-view opened with The New Day (Big E and Kofi Kingston) defending the Raw Tag Team Championship against Cesaro and Sheamus.
+The actual pay-per-view opened with The New Day (Big E and Kofi Kingston, accompanied by Xavier Woods) defending the Raw Tag Team Championship against Cesaro and Sheamus.
 Throughout the match, all four competitors executed their respective moves and finishers, but could not get the win.
-Also, Xavier Woods interfered in the match on a few occasions, but Sheamus and Cesaro stayed in the match.
+Also, Woods interfered in the match on a few occasions, but the match continued.
 In the end, as Sheamus was reaching for a tag, Cesaro pretended to tag in and entered the ring.
-Kingston, assuming Cesaro was the legal man, executed Trouble in Paradise on Cesaro and attempted to pin him only for Sheamus to roll him up for a pinfall victory, thus ending New Day's record setting title reign at 483 days.
+Kingston, assuming Cesaro was the legal man, executed Trouble in Paradise on Cesaro and attempted to pin him only for Sheamus to roll him up for a pinfall victory.
+This ended The New Day's reign at 483 days, the longest reign for a tag team championship on WWE's main roster until The Usos (Jey Uso and Jimmy Uso) broke the record with the SmackDown Tag Team Championship in November 2022.

 Next, Sami Zayn faced Braun Strowman in a match in which he had to survive the 10-minute time limit.
 Strowman dominated most of the match.
 At about four minutes remaining in the match, Mick Foley appeared and presumed to throw in the towel for Zayn but Zayn threw the towel into the crowd.
 Zayn then sent Strowman into the ring post.
 Moments later, Strowman charged at Zayn, who moved out of the way, causing Strowman to crash into the timekeeper's area.
 When Strowman beat the count, Zayn executed a top-rope Crossbody for a nearfall.
 Zayn then performed a Helluva Kick on Strowman as the time limit expired.
 Zayn was declared the winner.

 After that, Seth Rollins faced Chris Jericho.
 At the climax, Kevin Owens came out to distract Rollins, allowing Jericho to roll up Rollins for a nearfall.
 Jericho then argued with Owens and told Owens to leave.
 Jericho attempted a Codebreaker but Rollins countered into a Pedigree to win the match.

 In the fourth match, Rich Swann defended the Cruiserweight Championship in a triple threat match against T. J. Perkins and Brian Kendrick.
 In the end, after Swann and Perkins performed a double superkick on Kendrick, Swann executed a Spin Kick on Perkins to win the match and retain the title.
 After the match, Neville returned and attacked Swann and Perkins, turning heel.